Refinements of the Bottom and Strange MSSM Higgs Yukawa Couplings at NNLO: Effective Bottom- and Strange-Yukawa Couplings

 \section{Effective Bottom- and Strange-Yukawa Couplings}

-The leading parts of the SUSY--QCD (and SUSY--electroweak) corrections to bottom- and strange-Yukawa-coupling induced processes can be absorbed in effective bottom- and strange-Yukawa couplings.
-These contributions arise in the limit of heavy supersymmetric particle masses compared to the energy scale of the particular process.
-The accuracy of this heavy mass approximation has been investigated for neutral MSSM Higgs decays into bottom quarks $h/H/A\to b\bar b$ \cite{GHS}, charged Higgs decays to top and bottom quarks $H^\pm\to tb$ \cite{CGNW} and Higgs radiation off bottom quarks at $e^+e^-$ colliders \cite{ee2hbb} and hadron colliders \cite{pp2hbb, pp2hbb2} by comparing it to the full NLO results.
-For large values of $\tgb$ the approximation turns out to agree with the next-to-leading-order (NLO) results to better than one per cent.
+The dominant parts of the SUSY--QCD (and SUSY--electroweak) corrections to processes mediated by the bottom- and strange-Yukawa-couplings can be described in terms of effective bottom- and strange-Yukawa couplings.
+These corrections arise in the limit of heavy supersymmetric particles relative to the energy scale of the particular process.
+The reliability of this large mass approximation has been analyzed for neutral MSSM Higgs decays into bottom quarks $h/H/A\to b\bar b$ \cite{GHS}, charged Higgs decays to top and bottom quarks $H^\pm\to tb$ \cite{CGNW} and Higgs radiation off bottom quarks at $e^+e^-$ colliders \cite{ee2hbb} and hadron colliders \cite{pp2hbb, pp2hbb2} by comparing to the full next-to-leading-order (NLO) results.
+For large values of $\tgb$ the approximation agrees with the NLO results at the sub-per-cent level.